What Else Science Requires of Time

 4. Big Bang

-The explosion began 13.8 billion years ago.
+The Big Bang explosion began approximately 13.8 billion years ago (although a minority of cosmologists suggest it might be as young as 11.4 billion years old).
 At that time, the observable universe would have had an ultramicroscopic volume.
-The explosion created new space, and this process continues to create new space.
-In fact, in 1998, the classical theory of the big bang was revised to say the expansion rate is not constant but has been accelerating slightly for the last five billion years due to the pervasive presence of dark energy.
+The explosion created new space, and this explosive process of particles flying away from each other continues to create new space today.
+In fact, in 1998, the classical theory of the Big Bang was revised to say the expansion rate has been accelerating slightly for the last five billion years due to the pervasive presence of dark energy.
 Dark energy has this name because so little is known about it other than that its amount per unit volume stays constant as space expands.
 That is, it does not dilute.
+There are two possibilities for what it is.
+Dark energy is either what is referred to as the “cosmological constant” or “the energy of the vacuum.”
+Firstly it might be:

-The acceptance of the theory of relativity has established that space curves near all masses.
+The acceptance of the theory of relativity has established that space curves locally near all masses.
 However, the theory of relativity has no implications about curvature of space at the cosmic level.
 The universe presumably has no edge, but the observable universe does.
 The observable universe is a sphere containing 350 billion large galaxies; it is called “our Hubble Bubble” and also “our pocket universe.”
 Its diameter is about 93 billion light years, but it is rapidly growing more every day.

-The big bang theory presupposes that the ultramicroscopic-sized observable universe at a very early time had an extremely large curvature, but most cosmologists believe that the universe has straightened out and now no longer has any spatial curvature on the largest scale of billions of light years.
+The Big Bang Theory presupposes that the ultramicroscopic-sized observable universe at a very early time had an extremely large curvature, but most cosmologists believe that the universe has straightened out and now no longer has any significant spatial curvature on the largest scale of billions of light years.
 Also, astronomical observations reveal that the current distribution of matter in the universe tends towards uniformity as the scale increases.
 At very large scales it is homogeneous and isotropic.
-The version of the big bang theory called “inflation theory” is a popular method of explaining these features of our universe at the cosmic level.

 Attribution: NASA/WMAP Science Team